Techtonica/curriculum/apprenticeship-application-event/day-2.md

 ### Presentations

 - At the end of 2 hours, you will be required to present the progress you've made in a lightning talk.
 - You will have 1 or 2 minutes to present your idea, depending on the number of applicants at the event.
+- Introduce yourself, and what drew you to coding and web development.
-Discuss your business idea, how you built your functions, and what difficulties you overcame to make it work.
+- Discuss your business idea, how you built your functions, and what difficulties you overcame to make it work.

 ### What to expect from code reviews
+- Techtonica will

 -----

 ### Extensions - if you have extra time, you can...
-- Add images to your site!
+- Add images to your site.
--
+- Explore the resources above to further refine your styles and functions.
+- See if you can help anyone else!